omurbayramov/res-app/README.md

 get all active reservations by their date

 POST http://localhost:8080/api/reservations
-post a reservationEntity to the list (error message if date, time, table number is the same)
+post a reservation to the list (error message if date, time, table number is the same)

 PUT http://localhost:8080/api/reservations/setInactive/{"id"}
-changes status of the reservationEntity to inactive
+changes status of the reservation to inactive